neelsoumya/outreach_ppi/README.md

-# outreach_ppi: Outreach and patient and public involvement resources for explaining AI to the public
+# Patient and public involvement to build trust in artificial intelligence: a framework, tools and case studies

 ## Introduction